 Shadow IT sounds scary, but with a few common sense steps, you can reduce the use of necessary shadow IT, and mitigate the risks associated with the rest.

 Cover the basics.
 When you work remotely, everyone is going to need a handful of basic services to get things done.
-Make sure you provide ways for your team to communicate in writing, video call, collaborate on documents, prioritize tasks and share information securely.
+Make sure you provide ways for your team to communicate in writing, meet on a video call, collaborate on documents, prioritize tasks, and share information securely.
 If you already use an identity provider, choose tools that work with it so the team already has a means of securely signing in without creating their new passwords.

 Encourage a culture of common sense.
 People will appreciate any leniency you can offer when it comes to IT tools, and will be prepared to meet you half-way when it comes to how they’re used.
 For most day-to-day communication and work, it may not be necessary to use or store sensitive company or customer data.
 You can let people know they’re free to use certain tools provided sensitive information isn’t shared.

 Raise awareness about online security.
 Make sure your team is informed about online security when remote working.
 They should know that online attacks and scams such as phishing and CEO fraud pose an increased threat at the moment.
 Everyone should know the importance of using strong, unique passwords and two-factor authentication wherever possible.